OleSkaar/Plunder/Index/Classes/Ranger.md

 When you gain a new Talent, choose one from this list:

 ### Beastmaster
 You understand what a beast wants or fears.
-If you are able to help the beast with either of these things, you can make an Instinct check, with the beast's HD added as difficulty.
-On success, the beast becomes your loyal companion, as long as you treat it well.
+If you are able to help the beast with either of these things, you may roll Instinct + the beast's HD.
+On success, it becomes your loyal companion, as long as you treat it well.
 You can command it on a bonus action.
 You can only have one such companion at a time.

 At level 5, you can have any number of companions with total HD up to your Ranger level.